Skip to content

 Edward recognises that the student support landscape is complex, and evidence on what works is still being established.
 We have collaborated with Universities UK’s Student Policy Network and AdvanceHE to develop the Student Needs Framework, which defines the fundamental needs of students and provides a framework for HEPs to use when considering how they re-design their student support to deliver a comprehensive, coherent and evidence-based system.

-Phase two of this work will begin in May 2024, which will include further collaboration with AdvanceHE and a newly established Reference Group to develop additional resources for HEPs to employ when undergoing transformative student support redesign.
-This work will build from emerging good practice that is being generated from the wider work of the HE Student Support Champion and the HE Mental Health Implementation Taskforce.
+Phase two of this work began in May 2024, and included further collaboration with AdvanceHE and a newly established Reference Group to develop additional resources for HEPs to employ when undergoing transformative student support redesign.

 Resources: